8.3 Quadratic Functions

 You can verify all of the above by using a graphing calculator, say Desmos: link, however you must be able to justify all characteristics algebraically as above.

-Work on section 8.3 exercises in Fundamentals of Business Math Exercises.
+Work on section 8.3 exercises in Fundamentals of Business Math Exercises after reading this section.
 Discuss your solutions with your peers and/or course instructor.

 You may consult answers to select exercises: Fundamentals of Business Math Exercises – Select Answers